kubernetes-client/java/docs/generate-model-from-third-party-resources.md

 ### Setup Environment

+__Note__: You can skip this section by replacing image prefix `docker.pkg.github.com/kubernetes-client/java/..` to `ghcr.io/yue9944882/..` which is a mirror repository allows anonymous access. `docker.pkg.github.com/kubernetes-client/java/..` will require docker-login due to `kubernetes-client` permission limit.

 1. Make there's an active docker daemon service working on your host, run `docker ps` to check it if it's correctly setup.